voipxp/testing/README.md

 ### routes.js

 If the module contains routes, those should be a default export which is just an array of routes.
+They may include an acl and module parameter that indicates what loginType and Module.read permissions are required for the route.

 ```
 export default [